yournextstore/new.store/docs/new-store-prd.md

 - **Minimal Error Handling:** Prioritizes core flow; edge cases are deferred.
 - **Static Image Embeddings:** Image description embeddings are generated offline by developers and committed; they are not generated dynamically or during the build.
 - **Image Description Format:** AI must generate image requirements using the specific placeholder URL format defined in Section 4.2.1.
+- **JSON Validation:** For the PoC, JSON validation is intentionally deferred to the receiving YourNextStore API.
+No separate validation layer will be built within the `store.new` backend.
+- **Detailed Error Handling:** Specific strategies for handling various error conditions (e.g., AI failures, image search fallbacks, API errors) will be defined during development.

 **Areas for Further Investigation:**
 - **Minimal Set of Paths:** Validate if `/collection/[slug]` is essential for the core PoC functionality or can be deferred.
 - **Image Descriptions and Matching Quality:** Ensure high-quality image descriptions in the static library and test the effectiveness of matching them against AI-generated descriptions extracted from placeholder URLs.
 - **AI Prompt Refinement:** Test and iterate the prototype prompt for consistent, valid JSON outputs, including correctly formatted image placeholder URLs with effective descriptions suitable for vector search.
 - **Error Handling:** Explore edge cases (e.g., invalid inputs, API downtime, image search fallback logic) during development.
+Detailed error handling strategies beyond the basic success/failure paths will be clarified during the implementation phases.

 ---